mozilla/policy-templates/README.md

 If `EnablePermissions` is set to true, the built-in PDF viewer will honor document permissions like preventing the copying of text.

+Note: DisableBuiltinPDFViewer has not been deprecated.
+You can either continue to use it, or switch to using PDFjs->Enabled to disable the built-in PDF viewer.
+This new permission was added because we needed a place for PDFjs->EnabledPermissions.

 **Compatibility:** Firefox 77, Firefox ESR 68.9\
 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** `pdfjs.diabled`,`pdfjs.enablePermissions`